tfuger10/Part-processing/Readme.md

 - Engineers should be required to triple check assigning parts to the CNC class, as this class costs 71% of the total cost for the company.

 - The CNC class has the highest time investment of any other class.
-Given the amount of time incurred on each machine currently (30 minutes cycle time), it would be beneficial to complete a return on investment analysis of tools and methods that could decrease this time.
+Though an analysis on production time would be outside the scope of this project, given the amount of time incurred on each machine currently (30 minutes cycle time), it would be beneficial to complete a return on investment analysis of tools and methods that could decrease this time.
 We are not sure of the tools and methods currently in use, but automatic feed conveyors and material handling systems are just some tools to decrease the cycle time on these machines.

-- That are specific features of a part that will dictate what manufacturing process the part might undergo.
+- There are specific features of a part that will dictate what manufacturing process the part might undergo.
 There seems to be a consistent formula that is followed, so in order to reduce engineering time this formula can be written in a flow diagram which can be used by an administrative member of team who would assign manufacturing processes instead.

 ### Model Implementation